Gallery Arcturus

 Gallery Arcturus is an art gallery and museum in downtown Toronto, Ontario, Canada.
-It is located near Toronto Metropolitan University and Church and Wellesley in the Garden District neighbourhood, on Gerrard Street East.
-The gallery is a member of the Ontario Association of Art Galleries and the Ontario Museum Association.
+It is located in the Garden District neighbourhood on Gerrard Street East near Toronto Metropolitan University and the Church and Wellesley area.
+The gallery is a member of Galeries Ontario / Ontario Galleries and the Ontario Museum Association.

 The museum operates as a public, not-for-profit contemporary art gallery with a permanent art collection of over 200 works including drawings, paintings, collages, photographs and sculptures made by notable North American artists including the photographer Simeon Posen, the Inuit art sculptor Floyd Kuptana, and the renowned artist, teacher, writer, and founder of the School of Reductionism, E.J.
 Gold.
-Established in 1994, Gallery Arcturus has held many notable public exhibitions including Thomas Henrickson "Inner Mirror", E.J.
+Established in 1994 and opening in its present location in 1997, Gallery Arcturus has held many public exhibitions including Thomas Henrickson "Inner Mirror", E.J.
 Gold "Large As Life", Peter Banks "Emergence", Carol George "Asia Calling", Deborah Harris "Toward the One", and Dominique Cruchet & Joan Cullen "Crossing the Great Waters".
 The artist-in-residence and curator of the gallery is Deborah Harris.

 History

-Gallery Arcturus was established in 1994 by the Foundation for the Study of Objective Art, a Canadian federally registered charitable organization, to provide members of the public with an opportunity to view and study works by contemporary North American artists free of charge and without commercial motives.
+Gallery Arcturus was established in 1994 by the Foundation for the Study of Objective Art, a Canadian federally registered charitable organization, to provide the public with an opportunity to view and study works by contemporary North American artists free of charge and without commercial motives.
 The gallery was first located in rented space on Parliament Street in Toronto.
-The gallery began acquiring an extensive permanent art collection for display and study, starting with a significant purchase of works by members of the School of Reductionism in Grass Valley, California, including paintings by E.J.
+The gallery began acquiring an extensive permanent art collection for display and study, starting with a significant purchase of works by members of the "School of Reductionism" in Grass Valley, California, including paintings by E.J.
 Gold, Della Haywood, Heather Valencia, Robert Trice and Kelly Rivera.

 In 1997, the Foundation for the Study of Objective Art purchased a 10,000 square foot heritage building located at 80 Gerrard Street East in downtown Toronto and renovated it to serve as the permanent location for the gallery and its administrative offices.
-The Gallery Arcturus building, in addition to being a historic property (built in 1858 in the Georgian Revival style), was immortalized by the famous Canadian Group of Seven artist Lawren Harris in a 1912 painting entitled Houses, Gerrard Street, Toronto (now part of the McMichael Canadian Art Collection).
+The Gallery Arcturus building, in addition to being a historic property (built in 1858 in the Georgian Revival style and may be known as the Green House), was immortalized by the famous Canadian Group of Seven artist Lawren Harris in a 1912 painting entitled Houses, Gerrard Street, Toronto (now part of the McMichael Canadian Art Collection).

 The permanent art collection has grown every year and totals over 225 works of art.
-Pieces from the collection are often displayed as part of new exhibits or as distinct installations.
-Over the last two decades, shows have tended to change every six to eight weeks.
+Pieces from the collection are often displayed as part of new exhibits or installations.
+Shows tend to debut every six to eight weeks, with each space changing at different time intervals.